 Stiff joints, teeth problems, loss of strength and energy.
 To those of you who are getting on a bit, this may sound familiar.
 We’re not the only species to experience degenerative changes as we get older.
 Old animals have the same sort of problems.

-When animals have given us hours of pleasure during their lifetime, we owe it to them make their last few years as comfortable as possible, even when they have outlived their usefulness…..whether they’ve been family dogs, or working dogs, or house cows, or riding horses ….or just entertaining paddock ornaments!
+When animals have given us hours of pleasure during their lifetime, we owe it to them to make their last few years as comfortable as possible, even when they have outlived their usefulness…..whether they’ve been family dogs, or working dogs, or house cows, or riding horses ….or just entertaining paddock ornaments!

 Most of us have the resources and facilities to make life a bit easier for our special oldies.
 Here are some suggestions that might help you help them:

-- For older horses the main problems are often stiffness, weight loss, and or feet and teeth problems.
+- For older horses, the main problems are often stiffness, weight loss, and or feet and teeth problems.

 - For sheep and goats, the problems might be stiffness and or feet or teeth problems,